jian-en/pinocchioNodeServer/README.md

         - Secret Access Key: bar
         - Default region name: local
         - Default output format: json
-3. Start the development environment by running `docker-compose -f dev.yml up`.
+3. Start the development environment by running `docker-compose up`.
 This will create two containers: web and dynamo.
 The webserver will be on port `3010` for development purposes and the dynamo database container will be available on port `8010`.
 Be sure that the `config.js` dynamo endpoint is using the service name with port `8000` (e.g. `http://dynamodb-dev-container:8000`), since web will communicate with dynamo through the docker network.

-You may run the other environments `test` and `production` with their respective yml files.
-Make sure that the `config.js` environment is the same as the yml file.

 4. Create `users` and `events` tables to dynamoDB.
     - Run `npm run create-tables`.